bitdotgames/BHL/README.md

 > ...

+Please note that while bhl works fine under Windows the example assumes you are using \*nix platform.

+### Unity3d integration

 The example script has also a special Unity3d compatibility mode.
 It shows how you can build a bhl backend dll for Unity3d.
 After that you can put it into Assets/Plugins directory and use bhl for your Unity3d game development.
 This mode can be enabled just as follows:

 > cd example && ./run.sh -unity

-Please note that while bhl works fine under Windows the example assumes you are using \*nix platform.

 ## Building